 GovHack – Project Idea

-Last Updated:12:30pm

 Award: https://2017.hackerspace.govhack.org/award/bounty-plausible-futures

 The ATO is committed to reducing uncertainty about our understanding of the future environment in which we will be operating.
 Our challenge is for you to create plausible futures for Australia in 2030 (using the Futures Australia Exec Summary and the APF document, as a primer and guide).
 Answer this challenge using the ATO Data Sets (which link data from the ATO and Census data from the ABS) along with any other available data.